invent-framework/invent/docs/code_of_conduct.rst

 Code of Conduct
 ---------------

-We expect contributors to follow the
-`Python Software Foundation's Code of Conduct <https://www.python.org/psf/codeofconduct/>`_, reproduced below.
+We expect contributors, collaborators and community members to follow the `Python Software Foundation's Code of Conduct <https://www.python.org/psf/codeofconduct/>`_, reproduced below.